-Their first European contact occurred in 1634 Jean Nicolet arrived at Green Bay, Wisconsin and met a few Potawatomi there.
-However, at that time the tribe lived in Michigan, so they were probably visiting.
-In the 1640s, the Iroquois Confederacy of New York began to raid Indian tribes throughout the Great Lakes region to monopolize the regional fur trade.
-Forced westward the Potawatomi then settled on the Door County Peninsula in Wisconsin.
-After 30 years of war, relocation, and epidemics of disease, the French estimated there were about 4,000 Potawatomi in 1667.
+Their first European contact occurred in 1634 when Jean Nicolet arrived at Green Bay, Wisconsin, and met a few Potawatomi there.
+However, at that time, the tribe lived in Michigan, so they were probably visiting.
+Then, in the 1640s, the Iroquois Confederacy of New York began to raid Indian tribes throughout the Great Lakes region to monopolize the regional fur trade.
+Forced westward, the Potawatomi then settled on the Door County Peninsula in Wisconsin.
+After 30 years of war, relocation, and epidemics of disease, the French estimated about 4,000 Potawatomi in 1667.

-The Potawatomi became trading partners and military allies of the French, and when the Fox Indians rose up in Wisconsin against the French between 1712 and 1735, the Potawatomi participated in many battles on the side of the French.
+The Potawatomi became trading partners and military allies of the French.
+When the Fox Indians rose up in Wisconsin against the French between 1712 and 1735, the Potawatomi participated in many battles on the side of the French.
 They later assisted the French in their wars with the Chickasaw and the Illinois tribes.
-During the 1760s they expanded into northern Indiana and central Illinois.
+During the 1760s, they expanded into northern Indiana and central Illinois.

 The U.S. government then tried to establish a boundary with the Ohio tribes through treaties, but frontiersmen simply ignored them and moved onto native lands.
 This resulted in a bloody war between the United States and the Ohio Indians, supported by the British, from 1790 to 1794, in which the Potawatomi from Michigan and Indiana participated.
 The war continued until the Indians were put down by “Mad Anthony” Wayne at the Battle of Fallen Timbers in 1794.
-In November the British signed the Jay Treaty resolving their differences with the United States and agreed to leave their forts on American territory.
+In November, the British signed the Jay Treaty resolving their differences with the United States and agreed to leave their forts on American territory.
 The alliance chiefs signed a treaty ceding most of Ohio, which included 240 Potawatomi members.
 Although the Potawatomi did not surrender any of their lands, they received $1,000 for signing.
-Afterward, more than 60 of the Potawatomi leaders, who had attended the treaty negotiations at Greenville, Ohio mysteriously got sick and died.
-The British claimed they had been poisoned by Americans.
+Afterward, more than 60 of the Potawatomi leaders, who had attended the treaty negotiations at Greenville, Ohio, mysteriously got sick and died.
+The British claimed Americans had poisoned them.

-Several treaties were signed by the native tribes in the next few years but it wasn’t until the Detroit Treaty was signed in November 1807 that the Potawatomi were required to surrender some of their own land.
+The native tribes signed several treaties in the next few years, but it wasn’t until the Detroit Treaty was signed in November 1807 that the Potawatomi were required to surrender some of their own lands.
 By this time, the Potawatomi tribal lands included northern Illinois, southeastern Wisconsin, northern Indiana, southern Michigan, and northwestern Ohio.

-Today, there are several federally recognized band of Potawatomi in the United States and in Canada.
+Today, there are several federally recognized bands of Potawatomi in the United States and in Canada.

 Citizen Potawatomi Nation, Shawnee, Oklahoma